sjdonado/idonthavespotify/README.md

+> Effortlessly convert Spotify links to your preferred streaming service

 Copy a link from your favorite streaming service, paste it into the app, and voilà!
 The app instantly provides links to the song or track on all other supported platforms.
 If the original link is from Spotify, you'll even get a quick audio preview to make sure it's the right track.
-Then, just share the generated links with friends, no hassle required!

 ## Supported Streaming Services (Adapters)